Procurement

 If, for example, a number of persons participate in a bank robbery and a violent crime is committed, each participant may be guilty of that crime, for example, the murder of a bank guard.
 There may be a thin line between a person liable as a participant in the common design and liable for the crime itself.

 A common design need not be planned.
-It may arise spontaneously by concerted action, as, for example, where a number of persons spontaneously participate in a joint attack.
+It may arise spontaneously by concerted action, such as when a number of persons spontaneously participate in a joint attack.
 Once again, mere presence is insufficient.
 There must be some participation or proof that the person was party to the common design.

 The person concerned must generally have the requisite guilty knowledge.
 He must have at least the degree of intention or recklessness that would be required for a person to commit the principal offence.